 Completed in 2014, the Student Center has provided a dramatically different environment for students to work collaboratively while having all college student services within easy reach.
-The creation of the Hub has allowed for students to navigate the enrollment process with on-site assistance for new students and in a self-service environment for returning students.
+The creation of The Hub has allowed students to navigate the enrollment process with on-site assistance for new students and in a self-service environment for returning students.
 On-site enrollment assistance and FAFSA completion are the most common services provided in the Hub where students are also able to apply for admission, complete online orientation, register for classes, make payment arrangements, and request transcripts.
-In 2017, a help desk was installed in the Hub for students needing system assistance such as password resets.
+In 2017, a help desk was installed in The Hub for students needing technology-related assistance.
 In an increasingly competitive world, quick and efficient student service is critical in maintaining student enrollment.
+In 2019, minor renovations were completed in order to rearrange the location of specific departments for the services offered to students, in order to better serve the needs of students.